-Craniosacral therapy (CST) for traumatic brain injury has the potential to relieve many side effects of TBI.
+Supporters of craniosacral therapy (CST) claim that it has the potential to relieve many secondary effects of traumatic brain injury.
 But does it work?

 What is Craniosacral Therapy for Traumatic Brain Injury?